-All of the Company's financial instruments were classified within Level 1 or Level 2 of the fair value hierarchy as ofDecember 31, 2011, because they were valued using quoted market prices, broker or dealer quotations, or alternative pricing sources with reasonable levels of price transparency.
-The types of instruments valued based on quoted market prices in active markets include money market funds and certain U.S. Government agency securities, U.S. Treasury securities and sovereign securities.
+All of the Company's financial instruments were classified within Level 1 or Level 2 of the fair value hierarchy as ofMarch 31, 2012, because they were valued using quoted market prices, broker/dealer quotes, or alternative pricing sources with reasonable levels of price transparency.
+The types of instruments valued based on quoted market prices in active markets include money market funds, U.S. Government agency securities and certain U.S. Treasury securities and sovereign securities.
 Such instruments are generally classified within Level 1 of the fair value hierarchy.

-The types of instruments valued based on other observable inputs include commercial paper, corporate debt securities, municipal securities and certain U.S. Government agency securities, U.S. Treasury securities and sovereign securities.
+The types of instruments valued based on other observable inputs include commercial paper, corporate debt securities, municipal securities and certain U.S. Treasury securities and sovereign securities.
 The market inputs used to value these instruments generally consist of market yields, reported trades and broker/dealer quotes.
 Such instruments are generally classified within Level 2 of the fair value hierarchy.